Siri9900/pbds-rsvp-tracker/README.md

 RLS: Disabled for assignment review
 Sample Data: Added via Supabase Table Editor

+## use command prompt and  vs code
+## In command prompt:
+create a new folder name: my-events-app

+## paste all codes in current directory
+cd my-events-app

+## need to install following packages:

+√ Which linter would you like to use? » ESLint
+√ Would you like to use Tailwind CSS? ...
+No / Yes
+√ Would you like your code inside a `src/` directory? ...
+No / Yes √ Would you like to use App Router? (recommended) ...
+No / Yes √ Would you like to use Turbopack? (recommended) ...
+No / Yes √ Would you like to customize the import alias (`@/*` by default)? ...
+No / Yes

+## creat a new next.js in your project folder
+Creating a new Next.js app in C:\Users\admin\my-events-app.

+## install supabase:
+C:\Users\admin\my-events-app>npm install @supabase/supabase-js

+## open vs code
+add
 # PBDS – Event & RSVP Tracker

 A full-stack web app built with **Next.js** and **Supabase** that allows users to view upcoming events and track RSVP responses in a clean, tabular format.
 Designed for clarity, simplicity, and real-world deployment workflows.